Israeli Leaders and Hamas

 Most people in Palestine/Israel want peace and security in a society based on equality, concern for one another and mutual aid.* In an egalitarian society where people are equal regardless of their religion, in which there are no rich and no poor, in which all have an equal say in determining the laws because they can attend the meetings that make the laws (as discussed in Thinking about Revolution) then no elites would be able to enjoy special privileges and power and wealth the way the billionaires and politicians and generals who rule Israel do and the way Islamic "supreme rulers" and clerics with other similar titles do in Islamic theocracies.

 Were it not for their success in framing the conflict as a religious one, Israel's ruling elite would be quickly swept away by a working class movement of Israelis, such as the one that sparked the huge demonstrations in Israel, back in August 2011, against the impoverishment of ordinary Israelis.
-But this movement for economic equality, directed against the billionaires and politicians ruling Israel, fell apart as soon as Prime Minister Netanyahu used a pretext in Gaza to direct Israelis' attention to the great bogeyman--Palestinians.
+But this movement for economic equality, directed against the billionaires and politicians ruling Israel, fell apart as soon as Prime Minister Netanyahu used rockets fired from Gaza by Hamas to direct Israelis' attention to the great bogeyman--Palestinians.
 Posing as the protector of all Israeli Jews against their "real enemy"--Arabs--allowed Netanyahu to neutralize the working class movement.
 This is the strategy of social control that Israeli leaders absolutely depend upon, and without which they would be swept from power.
 In order for this strategy to work, Jews must be made to fear non-Jews.
 And in order to make this so, the non-Jews must be perceived by Jews as having a terrible goal, one that would mean misery or worse for Jews.

 Israeli leaders do two things to create this sufficiently frightening bogeyman.
 First, they carry out violent ethnic cleansing against Palestinians, driving most of the non-Jewish Palestinians out of what became Israel in 1947-9, driving more out in 1967, and refusing to this day to let these (now millions) of refugees return to their land inside what is called Israel.
 Thus 70% of the people living today in Gaza are refugees from Israel itself.
 Israeli leaders either deny that they carry out ethnic cleansing or they justify it as necessary to ensure that there will be a Jewish majority of at least 80% in Israel so that it will be a "Jewish state" without which, Israeli leaders falsely claim, Jews cannot be safe in the world.
 Using the need to protect this ethnic cleansing project as their excuse, Israeli leaders inflict one brutal atrocity after another on the Palestinians, in the Occupied West Bank and Gaza.
 The effect is exactly as intended: it makes Palestinians furious, and angry at the Israeli government; and some, seeing that the Israeli government claims to be "of the Jewish people," get angry at Jews, which is exactly what Israel's leaders want to happen.

-Israeli leaders, starting with the first prime minister, David Ben Gurion, have been telling Jews that the "Arabs" want to "drive the Jews into the sea."
+Israeli leaders, starting with the first prime minister, David Ben- Gurion, have been telling Jews that the "Arabs" want to "drive the Jews into the sea."
 Anything that helps make this lie credible helps Israel's leaders control and dominate ordinary Jews and remain in power.